Foadsf/engineeringsuite/README.md

 ## Acknowledgments

 - This project was originally developed by **naguillo@gmail.com**.
-- It utilizes several third-party libraries included in the `Dependencies` folder, such as Matheclipse (symja), iText, Apache Commons, jEuclid, RSyntaxTextArea, SwingX, and others necessary for its functionality.
+- It utilizes several third-party libraries included in the `Dependencies` folder, such as Matheclipse (symja), iText, Apache Commons, jEuclid, RSyntaxTextArea, SwingX, and others.